A dysplastic nevus is an atypical mole with irregular features that may increase melanoma risk and requires professional evaluation.

 The Role of Genetics and Family History

 Family history plays a significant role in dysplastic nevus development.
-People with close relatives who have had melanoma or multiple atypical moles face higher risk.
+People with close relatives who have had melanoma or multiple atypical moles face a higher risk.

 Familial atypical multiple mole melanoma syndrome, a genetic condition, causes numerous dysplastic nevi and substantially increases melanoma likelihood.
 An estimated 2 to 8% of the White population has one or more atypical nevi, making this a relatively common finding that still requires appropriate surveillance.